Understanding your premiums.

 - Government levies and taxes.

-Your premiums are calculated based on the information you give us, but can be affected by:
+Your premiums are calculated based on the information you give us, but also can be affected by:

-- Claims (the number and severity of claims made over a year);
+- The number and severity of claims made over a year;

 - Your own claim history;